centrifugal/centrifugo/docs/content/guide.md

 – which will generate `config.json` file for you with all required fields.

 A generated configuration also includes `v3_use_offset` option set to `true`.
 This is an option that enables using actual `offset` field in client-server protocol and will be used by default in Centrifugo v3.
+This option available since Centrifugo v2.5.0.

 ## 3. Configure your backend